NATURAL COMPOSITION; HIGH POROSITY

 UNIQUE OSTEOINTEGRATION AND BONE FORMATION

-- bridges with host bone traducing an excellent osteointegration
+- bridges with host bone indicative of excellent osteointegration

-- newly formed bone inside and at the periphery of the bone substitute thanks to osteoconduction
+- osteogenesis within, and around the periphery of the bone substitute thanks to its osteoconductive properties.

-Post-op and 6 weeks follow up radiographs of a tibial tuberosity advancement (TTA) surgery.
-The aspect of the canine tibia was filled with BIOCERA-VET.
+Postoperative and 6 week follow up radiographs of a tibial tuberosity advancement (TTA) surgery.
+The tibial osteotomy was filled with BIOCERA-VET.
 Follow up image at 6 weeks indicates the osteointegration of the bone cement, represented by the smooth transition between the cancellous bone, the new bone formation and BIOCERA-VET.
-Image at the courtesy of Prof. Balligand DVM, PhD, Diplo.
+Image courtesy of Prof. Balligand DVM, PhD, Dipl.
 ECVS, Liège University, Belgium.

 TESTED ON HUMANS, APPROVED FOR PETS

-Orthopedic surgeons in human medicine have been confidently using the human equivalent of BIOCERA-VET registered and marketed since more than 10 years on more then 10.000 patients, hence leaning on a proven safety track-record.
+Orthopedic surgeons have been confidently using the human equivalent of BIOCERA-VET registered and marketed for over 10 years on more then 10,000 patients, ensuring a proven safety track-record(3).

-In human orthopedic surgery, non-autograft bone substitutes are used in most (50-60%) bone graft procedures while in veterinarian bone surgery autografts remain the default procedure for bone substitution.
+In human orthopaedic surgery, synthetic bone substitutes are used in the majority (50-60%) of procedures requiring grafts, whilst in veterinary orthopaedics, autografts remain the default for bone substitution(5,6).

-In human oncology, cementoplasty is commonly used to consolidate bones affected by benign tumors or bone cysts.
-In this technique bone substitute is injected in the affected bone resulting in bone consolidation and pain relief.
+In human oncology, cementoplasty is commonly used to consolidate bones affected by tumors or bone cysts.
+With this technique bone substitute is injected in the affected bone resulting in bone consolidation and pain relief(7, 8).

-With the development of a specific osteosarcoma presentation of the new generation bone substitute BIOCERA-VET, the technique now also becomes available for veterinary orthopedists, adding a new, cost-effective and mini-invasive option for dogs suffering from osteosarcoma.
+With the development of a specific osteosarcoma indication for the new generation bone substitute BIOCERA-VET, the technique is now available to veterinary surgeons providing a novel, minimally-invasive and cost-effective management option for dogs suffering with osteosarcoma.

-- independent and blind radiological analysis by qualified veterinarian orthopedic surgeon
+- independent and blinded radiological analysis by specialist veterinary orthopaedic surgeons

-- 13 cases with BIOCERA-VET vs. 16 with autologous bone graft, in addition to the standard surgical procedure
+- BIOCERA-VET (n=13) vs. autologous bone graft (n=16); both groups followed the standard surgical procedure

 Comparative analysis at 8 weeks post-implantation showed:

-- a bone fusion with BIOCERA-VET similar to the one induced by bone autograft
+- bone fusion with BIOCERA-VET similar to that induced by autograft

 - no complications with BIOCERA-VET compared to a 15-30% complication rate with autografts